stormpath/express-stormpath/docs/source/register.rst

 .. image:: _static/directory_email_verification.png

-Try it, register for an account!
+Try It, Register for an Account!
 --------------------------------

 That's it, really!
 Give the form a try.
-Once you register for an account you will be automatically redirected back to the main page.
+Once you register for an account, you will be automatically redirected back to the main page.
 You will also be logged in automatically, and you will start seeing the list of things again - remember how we locked it down?
-Now that you are authenticated you are allowed to access that part of the API again
+Now that you are authenticated, you are allowed to access that part of the API again.

 Customizing The Form
 ----------------------